 of its call letters.
 Today it is all-traffic

 CKLG was a "Top Forty" station longer than any

-37 years.
-Its passing is, to this day, lamented by
+passing, to this day, is lamented by many.

-many.
-These pages deal with the earliest years
+These pages deal first with the earliest years

 For a further tribute to CKLG by Gord

 Lansdell click here.